-The consolidated financial statements include the financial position and results of operations of Chatham University and Chatham Investments LLC, which is hereinafter referred to as the "University."
+The consolidated financial statements include the financial position and results of operations of Chatham University and Chatham Investments LLC (collectively referred to as the University).
 All material intercompany transactions have been eliminated in consolidation.
-At June 30, 2017 and 2016, the University has an outstanding receivable of approximately \$328,000 due from Eden Hall Solar, LLC, and an outstanding receivable of approximately \$532,000 at June 30, 2017 and 2016 due from Common Orchard South Solar, LLC.
+At June 30, 2018 and 2017, the University has an outstanding receivable of approximately \$328,000 due from Eden Hall Solar, LLC, and an outstanding receivable of approximately \$532,000 at June 30, 2018 and 2017 due from Common Orchard South Solar, LLC.
 These amounts are included in other receivables in the accompanying consolidated statements of financial position.